evansosenko/legacy.evansosenko.com/README.md

 $ npm run vulcanize
 ```

+This also copies to `dist` any files
+imported directly by the service workers scripts.

-If Guard is running, then `vulcanized.html`
+If Guard is running, then the vulcanized files
 will be regenerated automatically whenever other files
 in `src/_assets/elements` change.